Software Developers working together at a software development company

 After the feature list is determined, the software design needs to travel from low to high fidelity.

-High-fidelity designs—called ‘comps’—are the final designs that are passed to the development team.
+• High-fidelity designs—called ‘comps’ or ‘mock-ups’—are the final designs that are passed to the development team.
 These can be created by a Visual Designer.

-This whole process is often the same person with help from a technical liaison.
+This entire process is often designed by the same person with help from a technical liaison.

 Information Architecture